Skip to Content

 Pluto14.47214.4720.000 km

-The asymmetric form matches the symmetric form to under a kilometer for all terrestrial planets and Pluto, but is incomplete for the gas giants.
-Only the symmetric form makes the algebraic identity exact.
-The 235 km Jupiter discrepancy with the asymmetric form is precisely the source of the ~0.5 second residual that appears if the asymmetric Δa is fed into the elaborate two-body formula.
-The simple form T = 2π·√(a³/(μ_S + μ_E)) — what the model’s code actually uses — has no residual either way, because it doesn’t compute Δa at all.
+The two forms agree exactly for terrestrials and Pluto, and diverge only for the gas giants.
+The 235 km Jupiter discrepancy with the alternative form is precisely the source of the ~0.5 second residual that appears if the alternative is fed into the elaborate Kepler equation.
+The exact §2 form closes that gap.
+In practice this barely matters because the model’s code uses neither Δa form — see §10.

 For period computation in software or spreadsheets, the simple form is strictly preferable: